Independence guide (PDF), 2013

 Section 323D(3) of the Act permits the synchronisation of financial years.
 The financial year may be extended up to 18 months.

-Relief for onerous requirements
+Relief from rotation requirements

 ASIC can grant relief where there is an unreasonable burden on the auditor (or audit firm) and/or the audited body.
 ASIC policy statement PS 187 Auditor rotation outlines the criteria and cautions that the relief under s.
 342A of the Act is limited.